mobify/mobify-code-style/css/Readme.md

 ## Sass (SCSS) Best Practices

-As mentioned earlier, we use [SASS](http://sass-lang.com/) using the `SCSS` syntax and [Autoprefixer](https://github.com/ai/autoprefixer) to build our CSS.
+As mentioned earlier, we use [Sass](http://sass-lang.com/) using the `SCSS` syntax and [Autoprefixer](https://github.com/ai/autoprefixer) to build our CSS.
 We have some guidelines when using these guys.

 ### Nest Only When Necessary

 Limit nesting as much as possible.
 Assess every single level of nesting that you use.
 This prevents increasing specificity and impacting performance.
 Before nesting, ask yourself "will this work without nesting?"

-Just because you CAN nest does not mean you should, or that it makes the code maintainable (it really, really doesn't).
+Just because you *can* nest does not mean you should, or that it makes the code maintainable (Hint: it doesn't).

 At most, go no more than 4 levels deep.